-Ex 4.6 - During March of an odd-numbered year, ABC Corporation makes a contribution of \$3.000 to a state officeholder's controlled ballot measure committee, and four contributions to four different Assembly officeholders of \$3,000 each.
+Ex 4.6 - During March of an odd-numbered year, ABC Corporation makes a contribution of \$3,000 to a state officeholder's controlled ballot measure committee, and four contributions to four different Assembly officeholders of \$3,000 each.
 The corporation files a Form 461 covering the period January 1 through March 31.
 The report is due no later than April 30 to the Secretary of State.

+If your committee makes both contributions and independent expenditures, also refer to FPPC Campaign Disclosure Manual 6 for Independent Expenditure Committees.
 Major donors are not subject to quarterly filings in even-numbered years because elected state officers file campaign statements disclosing contributions received from major donor committees more frequently in even-numbered years.